-“Investing Ethically went above and beyond at all points in the process to help me make sound and informed decisions.
-I was really grateful to have their help.”
+“Phil went above and beyond at all points in the process to help me make sound and informed decisions.
+I was really grateful to have his help.”

-Outside the office, Tracey enjoys spending time with her husband and two children, as well as her beautiful new granddaughter.
+Outside the office, Tracey enjoys spending time with her husband and two children, as well as her beautiful grandchildren.